 Prepping

-In a small or medium saucepan add the nut butters you are using, maple syrup or honey and the vanilla
+Into a medium saucepan add in the nut butters along with the maple syrup or honey and vanilla.

 You don’t actually need this step you could just mix all the ingredients together.
 But I find it is so much harder to mix together and ends up taking longer.
 By melting the nut butters and syrups, it means they coat the dry ingredients evenly without leaving any dry chunks.

-If you are using whole nuts you are going to need to break them up into smaller chunks.
-You can do this a number of ways.
-These include using a pestle and mortar, a blender or a mini chopper.
+If you’re using whole nuts, you’ll first need to break them into smaller chunks.
+There are several ways to do this; for example, you can use a pestle and mortar, a blender, or a mini chopper.
 You could also place them into a plastic zip lock (freezer) bag and bash them with a rolling pin, this is actually quite satisfying.

 Mixing

-In a large mixing bowl we are going to now add all the ingredients together, the oats, the nuts, cinnamon and ginger powders, and the melted nut butter mix.
-You can also add any other additions now too. like the hemp seeds, cocoa nibs, fruit etc.
+Add all of the ingredients together in a large mixing bowl.
+This will include the oats, nuts, cinnamon ground ginger, and the melted nut butter mix.
+You can also add any other additions too.

-Spread the mixture evenly onto a lined baking sheet, you want it to be around 1 inch thick.
-You may need to use two baking sheets or make 2 batches.
-You really don’t want the granola mixture to be spread too thickly.
+Spread the mixture evenly onto a lined baking sheet so it’s roughly 1 inch thick.
+You may need to use two baking sheets make two batches.
+This is important, because you really don’t want the granola spread too thickly.

 Baking

-Bake for around 40 minutes.
-You want it to be turning lightly golden, careful it doesn’t get dark.
+Bake for around 40 minutes, keeping an eye on it as it cooks.
+You want the granola to turn lightly golden; however, be careful it doesn’t get too dark.
 It will still be soft to the touch at this point.

 Remove from the oven and leave until it has thoroughly cooled down.
 This is so that it can harden and become crunchy.